ammgws/hangouts_client/README.md

 else:
     print('Failed to connect to Hangouts!') time.sleep(5)  # give time for roster to be fetched
-# Sends to all Hngouts cDontacts found online:
+# Sends to all Hangouts contacts found online:
 hangouts.send_to_all('Hope you enjoyed my stories.')
 # Send to Hangouts user specified by full name:
 hangouts.send_to(['Itiot Anton', ], 'Hey when is your wedding?')